input-output-hk/cardano-shell/docs/Document.md

 For cardano-node to operate as an peer, various **features** are required:

-* Logging, to let the user know what's going on
+* Logging, to let the user know what's going on in the system
 * Block validation
 * Managing blockchain/stake
 * Communicating with other peers